-The Director of Access Behavioral Health Care is responsible for the overall operations of Access Behavioral Health.
-The Director of Access Behavioral Health ensures that the ABH network has the capacity and capability of meeting the behavioral healthcare needs of members.
+The Director of Access Behavioral Health is responsible for the overall operations of Access Behavioral Health.
+The Director of Access Behavioral Health ensures that the ABH network has the capacity and capability of meeting the behavioral healthcare needs of members while also meeting all performance aspects of ABH's health plan contracts.